jhunt/nfs-boshrelease/README.md

 ===========

 This BOSH release provides both halves of a working NFS volume share.
-WIth it, you can build a BOSH-deployed NAS device, exporting disk space attached to the NFS server VM to clients.
+With it, you can build a BOSH-deployed NAS device, exporting disk space attached to the NFS server VM to clients.
-You can also add in remote filesystem mount support to existing deployments, using the `nfs-client` job.
+You can also add remote filesystem mount support to existing deployments, using the `nfs-client` job.

-This BOSH reelease supports both Trusty and Xenial stemcells, and can be trivially modified to supporrt other Linux-based operating systems as needed.
+This BOSH release supports both Trusty and Xenial stemcells, and can be trivially modified to support other Linux-based operating systems as needed.

 Configuring a Server